theobald-software/theobald-software.github.io/content/_en/xtract-universal/xu-destinations.md

 **Pull and Push Destinations**

-The destinations are divided into two categories, depending on where the extraction process is started.
+Two types of destinations is supported, depending on where the extraction process is started.

 **Pull Destinations**

-Pull destinations provide the data on request.
-The extraction process is started by the destination product environment.
+Extractions with pull destinations provide the data on request.
+The extraction process is started by the destination product environment. <br>
+An extraction with  pull Destination supports the pass-through of data.
+When a consumer (e.g. a Self Service BI Tool) requests the data, Xtract Universal translates the request into a query for the underlying SAP system, retrieves the data directly from the source system and delivers that to the consumer.

 These include the following destinations:

 - CSV (via HTTP)